Leadership: Texas Hold 'Em Style

 Andrew J. Harvey More Info

-Henry M. Robert III More Info
+Henry M. III Robert More Info

 Chapter Thirty-One - Robert's Rules of Order

-Leadership Home | Order the Book | About Andrew J. Harvey | About Raymond E. Foster | Leadership Articles | Table of Contents | Chapter Supplementals | Seminar Information | Recommended Leadership Books | Contact Us | Press Releases | Leadership News | Leadership Video Presentations | Advertise with Us | Link Directory | Get a Signed Copy | Event Calendar | Site Map
+Leadership Home | Order the Book | About Andrew J. Harvey | About Raymond E. Foster | Leadership Articles | Contact Us | Site Map

 "After your group is recruited, the first task for the group is to design the process by which the problem with be resolved.
 As an example, if the group is the board of a non-profit agency the path to consensus is the organizational by-laws often implemented through Roberts Rules of Order."